-Connecticut's Department of Public Health (DPH) states in its Source Water Assessment Report that the public drinking water sources in the Kent System have a low susceptibility to potential contamination.
+Connecticut's Department of Public Health (DPH) states in its Source Water Assessment Report that the public drinking water sources in the New Milford well fields have a moderate-tohigh susceptibility to potential contamination.
+The sources in the Western Brookfield well field have a low-to-moderate susceptibility, and the sources in the Brookwood well field have a low susceptibility.
+The sources in the Brookfield.
+Towne Brooke and Brook Acres well fields do not have a Source Water Assessment Report.
 To read the DPH report, visit www.ct.gov/dph.